KSTN (AM)

-KSTN (1420 kHz is a commercial AM radio station in Stockton, California, owned by Robert LaRue, and licensed by KSTN, LLC.
-It airs a country music radio format, known as "105.9 The Bull."

-KSTN broadcasts at 5,000 watts by day.
-But to reduce interference at night to other stations on AM 1420, it reduces power to 3,500 watts.
-KSTN uses a directional antenna at all times.
-The transmitter is off Ralph Avenue in Stockton, along with the studios and offices.
-Programming is also heard on 250 watt FM translator K290AG at 105.9 MHz.
+KSTN (1420 AM, "105.9 The Bull") is a commercial radio station licensed to Stockton, California, United States.
+Owned by Robert LaRue, and licensed by KSTN, LLC, it airs a country music format.
+KSTN's studios and transmitter are sited off of Ralph Avenue in Stockton.
+Programming is also heard on low-power FM translator K290AG at 105.9 MHz.

 History

 On November 27, 1949, at 6 AM, KSTN signed on the air.
 KSTN's first General Manager was Dave Greene and the original power was 1,000 watts.
 It was owned by Knox LaRue until his death on December 22, 2004.
 An FM station, originally 107.3 KSTN-FM (now KLVS) went on the air in 1962.

 The LaRue Family planned to sell KSTN-AM-FM to Independence Media Holdings of Dallas, Texas, for $24,250,000 in 2008.
 Due to the bad economy, the deal fell through.

 At its inception, KSTN's programming was Big Band/Swing, with some Country western Music in the afternoons with Dusty Duncan as the host.
 Other early KSTN on-air personalities included Bud Hobbs, Bill Elliott and Paula Stone.

 The station switched to a Top 40 format in 1957.
 In 1962, station owner Knox LaRue contracted with noted Top 40 radio programmer Bill Drake to program KSTN.
 Upon leaving San Francisco's KYA in 1962, Bill Drake was hired to split time as program director of both KYNO in Fresno, and KSTN in Stockton, California.

 KSTN owner Knox LaRue (December 18, 1922 – December 22, 2004) was a business partner with KYNO owner Gene Chenault in various ventures.
 They co-hired Drake upon the recommendation of Jane Swain, LaRue's general manager at KSTN, who had worked with Drake at WAKE in Atlanta.
 While the classic KMAK–KYNO battle of Fresno has been well documented, KSTN and LaRue are certainly owed their debt as well.

 A pioneer of the Top 40 genre, LaRue built KSTN in 1949, and began playing the popular music of the day.
 As the rock era began, KSTN just stayed with it, providing a training ground for numerous talents.
 Among the audio exhibits on the ReelRadio.com site are the original deejay jingles from Drake's tenure at KSTN.
 These rare artifacts from his Stockton days are precursors to the Johnny Mann acapellas and Bill Drake-voiced jock intros and station IDs of the "Boss Radio" era.
 Other elements of the famed Drake format were also initiated and honed during his stint at KSTN in the early 1960s.